• What happened to the GED®?

 In 2013 the California State Department of Education, along with many other states, decided to find alternative tests so test takers could earn a High School Equivalency Certificate.

-In March of 2014, the CA State Department of Education decision to add 2 tests so test takers could decide which test was best for them.
-Now the GED®, the Test Assessing Secondary Completion (TASC®) and the High School Equivalency Test (HiSET®) all lead to the same certificate.
-Both the TASC® and the HiSET® are available on computers AND in the paper/pencil format.
+In March of 2014, the CA State Department of Education decided to add 1 other test, so test takers could decide which test was best for them.
+The GED® and the High School Equivalency Test (HiSET®) lead to the same certificate.
+The HiSET® is available on computer AND in the paper/pencil format.

-Now persons interested in obtaining their High School Equivalency Certificate have a choice!
+Now persons interested in obtaining his/her High School Equivalency Certificate have a choice!

 The HiSET® is offered by the Los Angeles Unified School District.

-For more information about all three High School Equivalency Tests click on the link below to see the letter from the US Department of Education.
+For more information about the two High School Equivalency Tests click on the link below to see the letter from the US Department of Education.